 This most likely means that something else is wrong.

 You can check it in the “Tickets” tab of your G2A support dashboard.
 You will also be updated via e-mail if any new messages appear regarding your case.

 The Money Back Guarantee process does not apply to digital products that come directly from the developer or from an official reseller.

-These include, for example, G2A gift cards, G2A Loot Points, G2A Plus, e-learning courses, and G2A Coins.
+These include, for example, G2A gift cards, G2A Loot Points (check G2A Loot review), G2A Plus (check is G2A Plus worth it), e-learning courses, and G2A Coins.